DarkestCodes/ChatBot/README.md

 Made in 70% C++ & 29% Python & 1% Json

-Notice: You are not allowed to change any code or codes under any files or folders in this project!, This whole project is protected under the Apache Licence, That is located at ChatBot\C++\Licence
+Notice: You are not allowed to change any code or codes under any files or folders in this project!, This whole project is protected under the Apache Licence, That is located at ChatBot\Licence

 Requierments: